pkuszn/VideoRentalShopApp/README.md

 ## 2. Description

-The **DVD/Blu-ray Movie Rental System** is a comprehensive application designed to manage the operations of a video rental store.
-It provides a wide range of features tailored to meet the needs of administrators and regular users, ensuring efficient management of video rentals and user information.
+The **DVD/Blu-ray Movie Rental System** is a comprehensive application designed to manage operations within a video rental store.
+It offers a wide range of functionalities tailored to the needs of both administrators and regular users, ensuring efficient management of video rentals and user information.
+The system is intended for owners of DVD/Blu-ray rental stores.

+### Programming Languages

+#### Backend:
+- C# (ASP.NET Core framework)

+#### Frontend:
+- JavaScript (with jQuery)

+Additionally, the user interface was created using:
+- HTML
+- CSS

+### Notes

+- C# with ASP.NET Core was used to build the system's backend, handling business logic and interactions with the MongoDB database.
+- JavaScript with jQuery was used to implement the interactive user interface for the system's frontend.

 ## 3. Usage